 Factors Influencing the Nasdaq Composite

-• Geopolitical Events: Geopolitical events, such as trade wars, political instability, and global pandemics, can create uncertainty and volatility in the market, impacting the Nasdaq Composite.
+• Geopolitical Events: Global events, such as trade wars, political instability, and pandemics, can create uncertainty and volatility in the stock market, affecting the Nasdaq Composite.

 Investing in the Nasdaq Composite